 Instead of a leg press, you could perform a barbell squat.
 In this exercise you are standing and it requires stability.
 However, you can still take it farther and perform a single-leg squat, or even a single-leg squat on an unstable surface, in order to incorporate balance and train in a way that will be useful in your sport.

 Lastly, remember that in order to continue improving, you must continue to challenge your body.
 One way to do this is through progressive overload.
-Learn more about how progressive overload can make you a better athlete here.

 Functional training is a great tool to help you increase your athleticism and perform better come game day, but it is only one piece of the overall puzzle.
 Don’t neglect all exercises that aren’t deemed functional, as you may require some isolation exercises in order to strengthen certain areas on your body.